Skip to content

 return False

-List the directory of the library specified by the path that are enabled for the specified tenant.
-This method can be used only after the Library is ready.
+List the directory of the library specified by the path that are enabled for the specified target (global, tenant, or personal).

 Parameters: